Tuesday, 23 December 2025

 • After 90 days, delete the old index.

-ILM be applied to a standard (non–data stream) index.
+ILM can be applied to a standard (non–data stream) index.
 We can attach an ILM policy to any index, not just data streams.
 However, there’s a big difference:

 • Rollover alias required: